Gaudi Rev.2.12

 Time alignment of squawker and tweeter

-It's hard to adjust the timing due to the ringing, but I did the best I could.
+It's hard to adjust the timing due to the ringing, but I did the best I

 The following figure shows the waveform at fc2.